Who we help

 There are many misconceptions about estate planning.
 For example, while many people may believe they must avoid probate by using a revocable living trust, in actuality a simple will may suffice.
 Now that Hawai`i has adopted the Uniform Probate Code, probate administration can often be uncomplicated, expedient and more economical than creation of a trust.
 Circumstances vary, however, and the perfect estate plan in one person's situation can be a terrible plan for someone else.
 Estate planning is not a one-size-fits-all proposition.

-The word PROBATE often sends a shiver down the spine.
-It serves an important purpose but is widely misunderstood.
+The word PROBATE often has negative connotations, but it serves an important purpose and is widely misunderstood.
 This section will look more closely at the probate process.

 WHAT TRIGGERS PROBATE?